svn2github/computational-materials-repository/c2dm/c2dm.rst

 =====================  =======================================================

-The dielectric building blocks of the materials, that can be used to build van der Waals heterostructures, is obtained from the file *chi-data.tar.gz*.
+The dielectric building blocks of the materials, that can be used to build van der Waals heterostructures, is obtained from the file :download:`chi-data.tar.gz`.
 This contains a pickle file for each material with the data described below:

 Dielectric building blocks